stackstorm-07/Inventory_Security_Engine_ISE/README.md

 ## 4. User Roles:
 1. Admin: Full system control, manage users, roles, and permissions.
-2. Manager: Update stock details, manage suppliers, and generate reports
+2. Viewer: Raise Complaints and see if their problem is resolved or not.
 3. Staff / Employee: View inventory data, and Limited access (no sensitive modifications)

 ## 5. Technology Stack